DevOpsBootcamp/website/source/daycamp/daycamp_session4.rst

     def f(x):
         print(x**x)
     if __name__ ==  "__main__":
         f(5)

-Save this file and leave the text editor.
+Save this file and leave the text editor and tell git to track this code.

-You have now written code but git is not tracking it.
-You have to tell it to do that.

 .. code-block:: none